-Nowadays, tire pressure monitoring systems are part of most vehicles’ fuel-efficiency system.
-And whether you like it or not, they are apparently here to stay.
-But just like any other electronic component, it can fail at some point in your car’s life and you’ll need to spend money to get it fixed.
+In today’s setting, tire pressure monitoring systems are part of the structure of most vehicles’ fuel-efficiency systems.
+And whether you like it or not, they are here to stay.

-You can also investigate the problem and locate the faulty part yourself.
-This will save you time and money by keeping your car away from the repair shop.
-So what are you supposed to do when one of your sensors go bad and you are facing a tire pressure sensor fault situation?
+With that in mind, what are you supposed to do when one of your sensors indicates a problem and specifically that you are facing a tire pressure sensor fault situation?

 Over and under-inflated tires can also increase the braking distance required to bring your car to a stop.
 This leads to uneven tire wear and unnecessary early tire replacement costs.